email2sunilverma/SGeneralUtils/README.md

 # SGeneralUtils
-Project provides basic idea and approach to implement the different kinds of Data Structure, this was writted well maintained Tastale Architeture.
+Project provides basic idea and approach to implement the different kinds of Data Structure, this was writted well maintained Tastable Architecture.

 # Data Structure